vgurnik/Novel/README.md

 # Novel
-The Visual Novel by vgurnik&amp;co
+The Visual Novel by Infinite Fantasy